This post is also available in: Indonesia (Indonesian) 简体中文 (Chinese (Simplified))

 The Laws for Nationals Working Abroad

-• Law No. 39 of 2004 on the Placement and Protection of Labour Workers.
+• Law No. 18 of 2017 on the Protection of Indonesian Migrant Workers (replacing Law No. 39/2004).

 Fair Employment